portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   - [catalog](catalog/catalog-CruisesCalls.md)

 Benchmarking: [select](Benchmarking.md#ShipCalls)

 ### Liner Services
 The connectivity of a port depends on the list of ports that are serviced periodically.
 Liner services define the network of ports with direct maritime connections to a port and their periodicity and capacity.

 Possible APIs:
 - **Liner services**
-  - Request parameters: liner service name, shipowner, type of cargo,...
+  - Request parameters.
+Some of this: liner service name, shipowner, port of destination, type of cargo,...
   - Data included in the response: liner service name, shipowner, type of cargo, periodicity, list of linked ports, capacity (TEU weekly),...
   - [catalog](catalog/catalog-LinerServices.md)